 Can a page get removed from Google’s index?

-It may occasionally happen that a page gets indexed by Google, ranks for prominent keywords, and then suddenly gets deindexed.
+Occasionally, a page gets indexed by Google, ranks for prominent keywords, and then suddenly gets deindexed.
 There could be many reasons for that:

 - A page is returning 4xx or 5xx errors.